hiroaki/maps.gpx/README.md

 resolveAsText( src:Object, encoding?:String ) | Promise | Create Promise which will resolve *src* as Text.
 Default encoding is "UTF-8"
 GPXToJSON( document:Object )              | gpxType       | Convert XML document as GPX to JSON
-boundsOf( pts:Array, boundsType?:Hash )   | boundsType    | Return boundsType which contains all *pts*. when optional *boundsType* was set, it is based to extend createLatlngbounds( boundsType?:Hash )     | GPXCasualViewer.LatLngBounds  | Create instance of `GPXCasualViewer.LatLngBounds` from *boundsType*
+boundsOf( pts:Array, boundsType?:Hash )   | boundsType    | Return boundsType which contains all *pts*. when optional *boundsType* was set, it is based to extend createLatlngbounds( boundsType?:Hash )     | MapsGPX.LatLngBounds  | Create instance of `MapsGPX.LatLngBounds` from *boundsType*
-createOverlayAsWpt( wptType:Hash, opt?:Hash )  | GPXCasualViewer.Marker   | Create overlay as "wpt"
+createOverlayAsWpt( wptType:Hash, opt?:Hash )  | MapsGPX.Marker   | Create overlay as "wpt"
-createOverlayAsWpt( wptType:Array, opt?:Hash ) | GPXCasualViewer.Polyline | Create overlay as "wpt"
+createOverlayAsWpt( wptType:Array, opt?:Hash ) | MapsGPX.Polyline | Create overlay as "wpt"
-createOverlayAsRte( wptType:Hash, opt?:Hash )  | GPXCasualViewer.Marker   | Create overlay as "rte"
+createOverlayAsRte( wptType:Hash, opt?:Hash )  | MapsGPX.Marker   | Create overlay as "rte"
-createOverlayAsRte( wptType:Array, opt?:Hash ) | GPXCasualViewer.Polyline | Create overlay as "rte"
+createOverlayAsRte( wptType:Array, opt?:Hash ) | MapsGPX.Polyline | Create overlay as "rte"
-createOverlayAsTrk( wptType:Hash, opt?:Hash )  | GPXCasualViewer.Marker   | Create overlay as "trk"
+createOverlayAsTrk( wptType:Hash, opt?:Hash )  | MapsGPX.Marker   | Create overlay as "trk"
-createOverlayAsTrk( wptType:Array, opt?:Hash ) | GPXCasualViewer.Polyline | Create overlay as "trk"
+createOverlayAsTrk( wptType:Array, opt?:Hash ) | MapsGPX.Polyline | Create overlay as "trk"
 load_script( src:String ) | Promise | Create Promise which will resolve the end of load of src JavaScript file load_css( src:String ) | Promise | Create Promise which will resolve the end of load of src CSS file require_plugin( PluginName:String ) | Promise | Create Promise which will resolve the end of load of plugin named *PluginName* require_plugins( PluginName:String [, PluginName:String, ...] ) | Promise | Create Promise which will resolve the end of load of the all listed plugins.
-All are load in sequence. onReady( callback:Function ) | undefined | Register a *callback* function that will call when `GPXCasualViewer` became available.
+All are load in sequence. onReady( callback:Function ) | undefined | Register a *callback* function that will call when `MapsGPX` became available.
 After a load of a source of all plug-in has been completed, *callback* is called.

 Note: